polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

                 -   Password never expires

--   In the contoso.com DNS zone:

-    -   Create the following DNS Host (A) records:
+-   Create the following DNS Host (A) records in the contoso.com DNS zone:

     -   **s03-ascs-v0 10.0.1.16** (this IP address must match the IP address that will be assigned to the **frontendascs** front end IP configuration of the ASCS-layer internal load balancer)

     -   **s03-ascs-ers-v0 10.0.1.17** (this IP address must match the IP address that will be assigned to the **frontendaers** front end IP configuration of the ASCS-layer internal load balancer)

     -   **s03-ascs-ers0 10.0.1.18** (this IP address must match the IP address that will be assigned to the **s03-ascs-0**)

     -   **s03-ascs-ers1 10.0.1.19** (this IP address must match the IP address that will be assigned to the **s03-ascs-1**)

     -   **s03-di-v0 10.0.1.38** (this IP address must match the IP address that will be assigned to the SAP Primary Application Server s0-di-0)

     -   **s03-di-v1 10.0.1.39** (this IP address must match the IP address that will be assigned to the SAP Additional Application Server s0-di-1)

-1. In the Azure portal, navigate to the blade of the **adPDC** Azure virtual machine, select **Connect**, and, in the drop-down menu, select **RDP**.
+1. On the lab computer, in the Azure portal, navigate to the blade of the **adPDC** Azure virtual machine, select **Connect**, and, in the drop-down menu, select **RDP**.

 1. On the **adPDC | Connect** blade, in the **IP address** drop-down list, select the **Load balancer public IP address** entry, and select **Download RDP File**.
-Follow the propmts to initiate a Remote Desktop session and authenticate by using the following credentials:
+Follow the prompts to initiate a Remote Desktop session and authenticate by using the following credentials:

     -   Username: **contoso\\demouser**